leif-mw/my-way-or-the-slime-way/README.md

 # My Way or the Slime Way
-A neat simulation modelling the behavior of Physarum slime molds.
+A p5.js simulation modelling the behavior of Physarum slime molds.